Halberd

-A halberd (also called halbard, halbert or Swiss voulge) is a two-handed pole weapon that came to prominent use during the 13th, 14th, 15th, and 16th centuries.
+A halberd (also called halbard or halbert) is a two-handed polearm that was in prominent use from the 13th to 16th centuries.
 The halberd consists of an axe blade topped with a spike mounted on a long shaft.
-It can have a hook or thorn on the back side of the axe blade for grappling mounted combatants.
-The halberd was usually 1.5 to 1.8 metres (5 to 6 feet) long.
+It may have a hook or thorn on the back of the axe blade for grappling mounted combatants and protecting allied soldiers, typically musketeers.
+The halberd was usually 1.5 to 1.8 m long.

 The word halberd is cognate with the German word Hellebarde, deriving from Middle High German halm (handle) and barte (battleaxe) joined to form helmbarte.
-Troops that used the weapon were called halberdiers.
-The word has also been used to describe a weapon of the Early Bronze Age in Western Europe.
+Troops that used the weapon were called halberdiers or halbardiers.
+The word has also been used to describe a weapon of the early Bronze Age in Western Europe.
 This consisted of a blade mounted on a pole at a right angle.

 History

 The halberd is first mentioned (as hallenbarte) in a work by 13th-century German poet Konrad von Würzburg.
 John of Winterthur described it as a new weapon used by the Swiss at the Battle of Morgarten of 1315.
 The halberd was inexpensive to produce and very versatile in battle.
-As the halberd was eventually refined, its point was more fully developed to allow it to better deal with spears and pikes (and make it able to push back approaching horsemen), as was the hook opposite the axe head, which could be used to pull horsemen to the ground.
+As the halberd was eventually refined, its point was more fully developed to allow it to deal better with spears and pikes (and make it able to push back approaching horsemen), as was the hook opposite the axe head, which could be used to pull horsemen to the ground.
 A Swiss peasant used a halberd to kill Charles the Bold, the Duke of Burgundy, at the Battle of Nancy, decisively ending the Burgundian Wars.
-Researchers suspect that a halberd or a bill sliced through the back of King Richard III's skull at the Battle of Bosworth.

 The halberd was the primary weapon of the early Swiss armies in the 14th and early 15th centuries.
-Later, the Swiss added the pike to better repel knightly attacks and roll over enemy infantry formations, with the halberd, hand-and-a-half sword, or the dagger known as the Schweizerdolch used for closer combat.
+Later the Swiss added the pike to better repel knightly attacks and roll over enemy infantry formations, with the halberd, hand-and-a-half sword, or the dagger known as the Schweizerdolch used for closer combat.
 The German Landsknechte, who imitated Swiss warfare methods, also used the pike, supplemented by the halberd—but their side arm of choice was a short sword called the Katzbalger.

-As long as pikemen fought other pikemen, the halberd remained a useful supplemental weapon for push of pike, but when their position became more defensive, to protect the slow-loading arquebusiers and matchlock musketeers from sudden attacks by cavalry, the percentage of halberdiers in the pike units steadily decreased.
+As long as pikemen fought other pikemen, the halberd remained a useful supplementary weapon for push of pike, but when their position became more defensive, to protect the slow-loading arquebusiers and matchlock musketeers from sudden attacks by cavalry, the percentage of halberdiers in the pike units steadily decreased.
 By 1588, official Dutch infantry composition was down to 39% arquebuses, 34% pikes, 13% muskets, 9% halberds, and 2% one-handed swords.
-By 1600, troops armed exclusively with swords were no longer used and the halberd was only used by sergeants.Olaf van Nimwegen.
-"The Dutch Army and the Military Revolutions, 1588-1688," Boydell: 2010.
-Page 87.
+By 1600, troops armed exclusively with swords were no longer used and the halberd was only used by sergeants.